linnarsson-lab/BoneFight/README.md

 You can also transfer any other property of the source dataset in the same way.
 For example, you can transfer genes from a source single-cell dataset to a spatial dataset where they were not measured.
-Just create a label matrix (not vector) for the 'labels' (i.e. gene expression vectors) you want to transfer, and call `model.transform(labels)`.
+Just create a label tensor for the 'labels' (i.e. gene expression vectors) you want to transfer, and call `model.transform(labels)`.
+Note that the shape of the labels tensor must match the shape of the source dataset in the first N - 1 dimensions, and the last dimension should be the number of different labels you want to transfer.
+For example, if you want to transfer a single gene expression vector, the label tensor should be shaped (n_cells, 1), not (n_cells,).

 To transfer categorical labels, use ['one-hot'](https://en.wikipedia.org/wiki/One-hot) encoding.